faelfer/clone-pipefy/README.md

 # Clone Pipefy

-Recriação da interface do Pipefy com o principal recurso de drag and drop.
+Recreation of Pipefy's interface with the main drag and drop feature.

 ## Installation